iiyui/SentiVibe/README.md

 The project is designed to transform unstructured social media conversations into actionable sentiment insights.

-Given a tweet as input, TweetPulse performs:
+Given a tweet as input, SentiVibe performs:

 - Text normalization
 - Linguistic preprocessing